ufdatastudio/mixteclabeling/README.md

 * Accordingly, the second animal, or non-human entity, encountered on the first page will be named (assuming "a" level quality):

 	* "001-a-b.png"

-# Move thie renamed png figure (or figures) to the "cutouts" folder of a given codex.